snowplow/snowplow/README.md

 Contents of this repository are as follows:

-* The root folder contains this README and the [Apache License, Version 2.0] [license]
+* The root folder contains this README, the CHANGELOG and the [Apache License, Version 2.0] [license]
 * `tracker` contains everything related to SnowPlow's JavaScript tracker, `snowplow.js`
 * `hive` contains everything related to running Hive analytics on the SnowPlow data